JayMontana36/fivem-ipl/README.md

 ### Credits
 All credit goes to TomGrobbe..
 All I did was add more teleport locations and a few changes.
 I will also be maintaining this project to be open interiors and not an IPL system.

+Credit to [itsJarrett](https://github.com/itsJarrett) for the initial code on the release.

 ### License
 Do not rerelease this project without my written permission.
 Copyright shared by TomGrobbe and mbergwall2222.
+Initial code owned by itsJarrett.
 All credit to TomGrobbe for his resource but all additions are property of mbergwall2222.